lorey/envato-cli/README.md

 * requests
 * sys

-You should be able to install them via pip.
+You should be able to install them via pip if necessary.

 ## Contributions
 Just open a pull request and I will deal with the rest.
 Keep in mind that I am not a regular Python programmer, so my